jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.14.12 RemoveShortStreams
+#### 8.14.13 RemoveShortStreams

-Removes short first-order streams from a stream network..
+Removes short first-order streams from a stream network.

 *Parameters*: